 Stumping in Missouri, Trump says he'll clear out ‘lingering stench’ at FBI, DOJ

-During a rally in Springfield, Missouri, Friday night, President Trump took aim at the FBI and the Department of Justice, vowing to "get rid of" what he described as "a lingering stench."
+President Trump took aim at the FBI and the Department of Justice during a rally in Springfield, Mo., on Friday night, vowing to "get rid of" what he described as "a lingering stench" at the agencies.

-His remarks come amid reports that Deputy Attorney General Rod Rosenstein last year suggested secretly recording Trump to expose chaos in the White House and enlisting Cabinet members to invoke the 25th Amendment to remove him from office.
+His remarks came amid reports that Deputy Attorney General Rod Rosenstein last year suggested secretly recording Trump to expose chaos in the White House and enlisting Cabinet members to invoke the 25th Amendment to remove Trump from office.

-Trump did not specifically mention Rosenstein during the rally, who has adamantly denied the accusations.
+Trump at the rally did not specifically mention Rosenstein, who has adamantly denied the accusations.

 "Just look at what is now being exposed in our Department of Justice and the FBI.
 Look at what’s going on," Trump said.
 "And I want to tell you, we have great people in the Department of Justice.
 We have great people.
 These are people, I really believe, you take a poll, I gotta be at 95 percent.
 But you got some real bad ones.
 You've seen what's happened at the FBI.
 They're all gone.
 They’re all gone.
 They’re all gone.
 But there's a lingering stench and we’re going to get rid of that too."

-Trump was in Missouri in support of state Attorney General Josh Hawley, who is attempting to unseat Democratic Sen. Claire McCaskill.
+Trump was in Missouri in support of state Attorney General Josh Hawley, a Republican who is attempting to unseat incumbent U.S. Sen. Claire McCaskill, a Democrat.

-Trump said that Hawley was needed "in the Senate to fight for Missouri" and the "whole country" because the Republican party would "never, ever get a vote" from McCaskill, including on Supreme Court nominee Brett Kavanaugh.
+Trump said that Hawley was needed in the Senate "to fight for Missouri" and the "whole country" because the Republican Party would "never, ever get a vote" from McCaskill, including on Supreme Court nominee Brett Kavanaugh.

 "Brett Kavanaugh, fantastic man.
 She just announced she won't vote for him," Trump said of McCaskill.
 "He was born for the U.S. Supreme Court.
 He was born for it.
 And it's going to happen.
 It's going to happen.
 But she just announced, she's not voting … and she’ll vote against everything we want to do."